Updated: Sep 10

 On to the chicken, why did we choose a chicken thigh rather than a chicken breast?
 We have to look at the fat content.
 Yes, a chicken breast can be full of flavor and juicy, but chicken thighs do a better job.
 Chicken thighs have a higher ratio of fat and thus more flavor, making them juicer.
 It also helps that the bone is still in the chicken thigh, generally speaking, which helps to add flavor as well.

 Now, if you are concerned about the amount of butter while cooking the chicken, don't be!
 Not all the butter will be absorbed into the chicken.
-Additionally, the French population, generally speaking, has lower heart disease than other nations- and they consume a lot of butter!
+Additionally, the French population generally has lower heart disease than other nations- and they consume a lot of butter!
 I'm not a doctor or here to give health advice.
-However, there have been studies done to showing the saturated fat consumption and death rates in a few countries, and the French have a very low death rate compared to the saturated fat they consume.
+However, there have been studies done to show the saturated fat consumption and death rates in a few countries, and the French have a very low death rate compared to the saturated fat they consume.

 The History of Roux

-A Roux is one of the oldest and basic forms of thickening a sauce.
+A Roux is one of the oldest and most basic forms of thickening a sauce.
 As seen in this recipe, it involves just two ingredients: butter and flour.
 Its origins can be seen printed in 1533 in Germany, during the medieval period.
 It was a painfully complicated recipe, however.

 We are very excited for you to give this recipe a try.
-Our creamy mashed potatoes, perfectly cooked chicken, and to-die-for sauce make this recipe your new go-to dinner!
+Our creamy mashed potatoes, perfectly cooked chicken, and to-die-for sauce will make this recipe your new go-to dinner!

 Need a chicken stock recipe?
 Click here!